Permission to Be Joyful: Why We Often Reject Joy (and What Happens When We Let It In)

 Joy as a Frequency

 Abraham Hicks teaches that our emotions are guidance—signposts.
-And that our job isn’t to force ourselves to the top of the emotional scale, but to reach for the next better-feeling thought from wherever we are.
+Our job isn’t to force ourselves to the top of the emotional scale, but to reach for the next better-feeling thought from wherever we are.

-If I want joy to be my dominant vibration, I have to notice when I’m not in it—without judgment.
-And then gently redirect myself.
+If I want joy to be my dominant vibration, I have to notice when I’m not in it—without judgment—and then gently redirect.

 What thought feels just a little better?